 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Discover the Allowed Characters for a Domain Name
+Discover the allowed characters for a domain name

 characters) with Infomaniak.

-In general, the allowed characters in a domain name include:
+In general, the characters allowed in a domain name include:

-- letters of the alphabet (
+- the letters of the alphabet (

 a